Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 Be careful if you suspect that you already have elevated cortisol (which many of you reading this list most likely do).

-According to this study, working out in the gym can accentuate the effects of already elevated cortisol levels.
+According to many studies, working out in the gym can accentuate the effects of already elevated cortisol levels.
+This is why we recommend making sure your metabolism is not damaged before undergoing any kind of intense training regimen.

 4. Don’t Overdose on Caffeine